AppSource submission FAQ

 For the most current version of the validation policies, see Validation policies.

-How can I avoid errors when submitting my app or add-in to AppSource?
+How can I avoid errors when submitting my add-in to AppSource?

 To avoid common submission errors:

 Make sure that the version number on the submission form matches the version number in the add-in manifest.

 Specify your add-in version using the following syntax: a . b . c . d Where a is an integer between 1-9999, and each of b , c , d are each integers between 0-9999.
 For example: 126.96.36.199 188.8.131.52.